Can You Put A Crock-Pot In The Oven – Are Slow Cooker Inserts Oven Safe?

 Stainless steel inserts are the least common, but they are very durable and resistant to corrosion.
 I came across only a few brands offering stainless steel inserts, many of which are used in multi-cookers – Wolf, Ninja, Instant Pot, and Zojirushi.

-Yes, you can put most Crock Pots and other slow cookers in the oven, but it’s important to ensure you are talking about the insert or inner pot.
+Yes, it’s safe to put most Crock Pots and other brand slow cookers in the oven.
+It’s important to ensure you are talking about the insert or inner pot.

 The insert is part of the slow cooker that you put the food in.
 The insert is usually made of ceramic or aluminum and can be removed from the rest of the slow cooker.

-Some slow cookers have inserts made of non-stick aluminum, which are also usually safe to put in the oven.
+Some slow cookers have inserts made of non-stick aluminum, which are also usually safe to use in the oven.

 In later parts of this article, I will go over the oven safety of popular slow cooker brands so you can double-check before you use your slow cooker in the oven.